 Homemade Hot Chocolate Mix

-- 16 oz powdered non-dairy coffee creamer (about 3.5 cups)
+- 1 (16-ounce) container powdered non-dairy coffee creamer (about 3.5 cups)

-- 1 (32-ounce) container instant nonfat dry milk
+- 1 (32-ounce) container instant nonfat dry milk (about 7.5 cups)

 - In a very large bowl, combine ingredients well.
 Divide into individual sealable, food-safe containers.
 Top with a scoop of freeze dried marshmallows, if desired.

-- To serve, combine 1/2 cup mix with 1 cup boiling water.
+- To serve, combine 1/2 cup mix with 1/2 cup boiling water.
 Stir well.

 If nutritional values are provided, they are an estimate and will vary depending on the brands used.
 If calorie count and other nutritional values are important to you, I recommend grabbing your favorite brands and plugging those ingredients into an online nutritional calculator.

 From the original post on December 12, 2012…